Chestnut45/cityscape/README.md

 ### phi:

 Phi is the micro-engine I've put together for this assignment.
 I wrote every line, except the App class, which is basically just an adlib of the W_App class from wolf, but with support for other OpenGL context versions and some basic performance monitoring.
 It has a few RAII wrapper classes for OpenGL resources (buffer objects, textures, etc.), and a small number of more complex resources like a renderable mesh class and a basic camera.
+It's by no means complete, but it's a great starting point for my personal projects and I can add more features to it as I encounter the need for them.

 ## Extras Chosen: